 Why it’s so awesome: This drive is a little way out of Melbourne on the Great Ocean Road, but it’s an absolute must-see while you’re in the city.
 This drive is one of the best in the country, with stunning ocean vistas running alongside the road for miles.
 There are several great beaches where you can stop off along the way and you’ll get the chance to see the Twelve Apostles.
 These are imposing rock formations that rear up out of the ocean like sentries.

 What to do there: You can hire a car and take the drive up on your own if you’re confident enough to do that.
 Make sure you stop along the way, there are a lot of different lookout points where you can take pictures, so take advantage of them.
 Remember to stay safe while taking selfies though, by not leaning too far over that lookout point railing (that water is freezing).
-Travel in the offseason if you want to avoid the crowds and tour buses.
+If you prefer, you can join an ecotour.
 And look out for koalas, it’s not uncommon to see them by the side of the road or trying to cross!

 #17 – Federation Square